 The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is medium in some areas and steep in others.
-Metal gutters are used to collect the roof water drainage.
+Metal gutters are used to collect the roof water drainage from the lower roof.
 The roof is approximately 15 years old.